cfss-old/viz-kimswchi/README.md

 # Inspire Magazine: An interactive Visualization

-The final visualization will be hosted here: [https://kimswchi.github.io/inspire-magazine/](https://kimswchi.github.io/inspire-magazine/)
+The final visualization will be hosted [here](https://kimswchi.github.io/inspire-magazine/).
-The files for the website are here: [https://github.com/kimswchi/inspire-magazine](https://github.com/kimswchi/inspire-magazine)
+The files for the website are [here](https://github.com/kimswchi/inspire-magazine).